 Definition of sensitive data

 While composing a definitive description for sensitive data is hard to accomplish there are a few simple guidelines for identifying sensitive data, which are all derived from national and EU legislation.
-Clearly, personal data should be handled with care, but the term 'personal data' needs further definition and Personal Data Act (523/1999, 11 §) does just that:
+Clearly, personal data should be handled with care, but the term ‘sensitive personal data' needs further definition and EU General Data Protection Act (GDPR) does just that by listing the following as special categories (Art.
+9 (1), Art.
+10):

-Another candidate for sensitive data is health care data, already indicated by the Personal Data Act above, and defined in more detail by the Act on the status and Rights of Patients (785/1992, 13 §) by stating that information contained by, and derived from, patient documents shall be confidential.
+Another candidate for sensitive data is health care data, defined in more detail by the Act on the status and Rights of Patients (785/1992, 13 §) by stating that information contained by, and derived from, patient documents shall be confidential.

 Closely related to health care data is biomedical data for which the Biobank Act (688/2012) indicates that data related human samples and processing of those samples shall be confidential.